eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     myPublisher.stopOffer();

-is called to say goodbye to all receivers who have subscribed so far.
+is called to say goodbye to all subscribers who have subscribed so far.

-### Receiver (bare-metal)
+### Subscriber application (bare-metal)

-How can the receiver get the data the sender just transmitted?
+How can the subscriber application get the data the publisher application just transmitted?

-Similar to the sender we need to include the runtime and the subscriber as well as the topic data header:
+Similar to the publisher we need to include the runtime and the subscriber as well as the topic data header:

     #include "iceoryx_posh/popo/subscriber.hpp"
     #include "iceoryx_posh/runtime/posh_runtime.hpp"
     #include "topic_data.hpp"

-To make RouDi aware of the receiver an runtime object is created, once again with a unique identifier string:
+To make RouDi aware of the subscriber an runtime object is created, once again with a unique identifier string:

-    iox::runtime::PoshRuntime::getInstance("/subscriber");
+    iox::runtime::PoshRuntime::getInstance("/subscriber-bare-metal");

-In the next step a subscriber object is created, matching exactly the `capro::ServiceDescription` that the sender
+In the next step a subscriber object is created, matching exactly the `capro::ServiceDescription` that the publisher
 offered:

     iox::popo::Subscriber mySubscriber({"Radar", "FrontLeft", "Counter"});

 After the creation the subscriber object subscribes to the offered data.
 The cache size is given as a parameter.
-Cache size in this case means how many samples the FiFo can hold that is present in the subscriber.
+Cache size in this case means how many samples the FiFo can hold that is present in the subscriber object.
 If the FiFo has an overflow, we release the oldest sample and store the newest one.

     mySubscriber.subscribe(10);

-Again in a while-loop we do the following: First check whether our subscriber has already been subscribed:
+Again in a while-loop we do the following: First check whether our subscriber object has already been subscribed:

     if (iox::popo::SubscriptionState::SUBSCRIBED == mySubscriber.getSubscriptionState())
     {

 Let's jump to the else-case beforehand.
-In case the receiver is not subscribed, this information is printed to the
+In case the subscriber is not subscribed, this information is printed to the
 terminal:

     else